sgarcia0206/comp122-f23/administrative/notes_08_30.md

    1. Pickup where were left off
    1. SSH : Walk through of github authentication
    1. Git
-   1. Walk trough of the assignments
+   1. Walk through of the assignments
-   1. Feedback System

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am